ReactiveSets/toubkal/README.md

 ### Automated Tests, Continuous Integration

-We have curently developped 1081 automated tests for the Toubkal core pipelets that run after every commit on Travis CI under node version 0.10.
+We have curently developped 1085 continuous integration tests for the Toubkal core pipelets that run after every commit on Travis CI under node version 0.10.
 We no longer test version 0.6 and 0.8 since Travis seems to have issues with these.
 Version 0.12 is not currently tested for a problem with the zombie headless test framework.